Does Fake Tan Cause Acne and Breakouts?

 Things To Know About Self-Tanner

-Self-tanners come in all shapes and sizes, some will work well with your skin and others might cause breakouts.
+Self-tanners come in all shapes and sizes; some will work well with your skin, and others might cause breakouts.

-You need to be wary of the self-tanning products you use, and how you treat your skin before and after applying a self-tanning product.
 However, there are some common things to remember and keep in mind when using a self-tanning product, whether for your face or your whole body.

 Self-tans don’t last forever

-It can be quite tiresome, and expensive, to maintain a self-tan.
-Self-tanners only last for a week or so, depending on your skin type and the maintenance.
 Try and give your skin a break every now and again before applying another round of self-tanner.

 Shower and exfoliate prior to tanning